 She is a qualified SDF (Skills Development Facilitator), having completed the UNISA Certificate in Skills Development Facilitation in 2015 with distinction.
 She is registered as an HR generalist with the SA Board for People Practices (membership no. 42866985).
 She, together with a team of professional facilitators, project manages agile customised training interventions for Leading Training clients.
 Their services range from training material development incliuding accredited and online learning, to high-impact facilitated interventions that result in organizational change and team growth.

 She is accredited as a Level 1 Cultural Intelligence Facilitator with The Cultural Intelligence Center, has completed the Wits online Instructional Design course in 2017 and is a Certified ScrumMaster® through Scrum Alliance.
 Kerrin is a dynamic facilitator who consistently gets excellent reviews for the training she conducts.

 The course gives an overview of the benefits of onboarding programmes and helps you design a programme to implement in your organisation, that is aligned with your organisational values and needs.

 You can greatly increase the likelihood that a new employee will stay with you by implementing a well-designed onboarding program that will guide the employee through their first months with the company.
-This one-day workshop will explore the benefits of onboarding, show you how to design an onboarding framework, give you ways to customize the program for different audiences (including managers and executives), and demonstrate how to measure results from the program.
+This two-day workshop will explore the benefits of onboarding, show you how to design an onboarding framework, give you ways to customize the program for different audiences (including managers and executives) and demonstrate how to measure results from the program.

 (Statistics from a 2007 study by the Wynhurst Group)

-Note: information may change without notice.
+Information may change without notice.